ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/nop-team/CVE-2019-11931](https://github.com/nop-team/CVE-2019-11931) :  ![starts](https://img.shields.io/github/stars/nop-team/CVE-2019-11931.svg) ![forks](https://img.shields.io/github/forks/nop-team/CVE-2019-11931.svg)

 ## CVE-2019-11881
- A vulnerability exists in Rancher 2.1.4 in the login component, where the errorMsg parameter can be tampered to display arbitrary content, filtering tags but not special characters or symbols.
-There's no other limitation of the message, allowing malicious users to lure legitimate users to visit phishing sites with scare tactics, e.g., displaying a &quot;This version of Rancher is outdated, please visit https://malicious.rancher.site/upgrading&quot; message.
+ A vulnerability exists in Rancher before 2.2.4 in the login component, where the errorMsg parameter can be tampered to display arbitrary content, filtering tags but not special characters or symbols.
+There's no other limitation of the message, allowing malicious users to lure legitimate users to visit phishing sites with scare tactics, e.g., displaying a "This version of Rancher is outdated, please visit https://malicious.rancher.site/upgrading" message.